Astragalus molybdenus

+Description

 This species is a small perennial herb growing from a taproot and underground branching caudex unit.
 Underground stem branches may root and sprout up as new plants, so what appear to be two separate plants may actually be one individual sprouting up twice.
 This underground stem has sometimes been called a rhizome, or at least rhizome-like.
 The herbage is coated in hairs, making it look ashy or silvery.
 The leaves are compound, made up of up to 25 leaflets which may be folded.
 The flowers are purple, pinkish purple, or purple-striped white.
 Flowering occurs in late June through early August.
 The fruit is a legume pod up to a centimeter long.
 It has a single chamber holding the seeds.